Everything You Need To Know About Food Storage

 What If My Freezer Goes Out?

-I’m not sure if you have seen a lot of people worried that their freezer will go out, or that they’ll experience the common situation of losing power in a bad storm.
+I’m not sure if you have seen many people worried that their freezer will go out, or that they’ll experience the common situation of losing power in a bad storm.
 I get it, we don’t expect those circumstances to affect our family.
-We go along thinking things will be fine since there are a whole lot more days that we do have power.
+We go along thinking things will be fine since there are many more days that we do have power.

-We have all had a freezer go out, yes, it’s terrible.
+We have all had a freezer go out, yes, it’s terrible since we might lose all those freezer storage items like leftovers to spoilage.
 But, let’s live for today, please don’t live in fear.
-I have some meat in my freezer, but I am not going to pressure can it just in case the freezer might go out, or we may lose power for a week or so.
+I have some roasts and steaks in my freezer, but I am not going to pressure can it just in case the freezer might go out, or we may lose power for a week or so.

 If things get that bad, I’ll turn on the barbecue and make dinner for the people living on my street.
 I’ll still have plenty of food storage that doesn’t need refrigeration.